as-pect/as-pect/readme.md

 var vec: Vec3;
 // be explicit about every callback type describe("my module", (): void => {
-  beforeEach((): void => {
+  // this runs before each test function beforeEach((): void => {
     vec = new Vec3(1, 2, 3);
   });

-  afterEach((): void => {
+  // this runs after each test function afterEach((): void => {
     memory.free(changetype<usize>(vec));
     vec = null;
   });

-  test("vec should not be null", (): void => {
+  // use `test()` or `it()` to run a test test("vec should not be null", (): void => {
     expect<Vec3>(vec).not.toBeNull();
   });
 });
 ```

+Special thanks to the `AssemblyScript` team for creating one of the best computer languages that
+compile to web assembly.